Technical climbing info

 Its never easy is it

-Looking at our watches, we knew that the weather should be closing in on us soon.
+Looking at our watches, we knew that the weather would be closing in on us soon.
 Talking to the folks we saw on the ridge a few minutes before and looking at a bunch of reports online, it sounded like the upper section of the Wy’east was not “in” yet.
 We took the call to descend the Wy’east route.
 It would be a long way back to our skis.
 “I’m so fucking sick of breaking trail”, I muttered after walking through far too much deep snow and crossing more rhymey ridges than necessary.
-The wind and spindrift were still pounding our skis.
+As we approached our skis sticking up like popsicle sticks in the snow, the wind and spindrift was still battering them since the morning when we left them there.
 Glad to see some things never change.
 We grabbed our gear and beelined to the Palmer.

 “I’m so fucking sick of breaking trail”